What is Induction of Labor?

 Induction of Labor Prevention in Dogs

 There are several simple steps you can take to reduce the risk of dystocia (labor difficulties) in dogs.
 The first is to make sure the dog is healthy and eating a healthy balanced diet.
 Age plays a large role in birthing difficulties, making it vital the dog is not too old to have puppies as her body may not be up to the stress and strain.
+Do not breed a female with a male much larger than her.

 To ensure the dog can have a litter, she should receive regular veterinary care.
 This may include x-rays during the pregnancy to ensure it is proceeding normally and that there are no complications.
 The mother should get plenty of rest during the latter part of the pregnancy to ensure the pups are in position for delivery.
 While supplements are generally not necessary, a calcium and dextrose supplement towards the end of the gestation period may help strengthen muscles and the dog's overall health, putting her in a better position to deliver her litter normally.